 “What did you do to the Northern Points that would send them after you?”

 “Nothing!
-Fuckin’ Nothing.
+Fuckin’ nothing.
 I’ve never been there.
 Miss Mai suggests larger shifts happening in the world that could affect our innocent little business here, and the Grackle may be a symptom of those global-scale changes,” said Percy.

-“Well then.
+“Well, then.
 That boat docked and unloaded a bunch of big fucking goons.
 Bigger even than those who worked at the depot.
 Or, better fuckin’ armed and armored at least.
 The goons tore through the whole fuckin’ depot checking papers at every slip with a sub docked, questioning every person they saw in the docking bay.”

 “Including you?”
 Percy asked.

 “Including me.
 That was no trouble, I’ve got quality fucking papers and stories to put off any Authority inspection long enough for me to tiptoe away.
-But here’s a thing: they was specifically asking about your boat”
+But here’s a thing: they was specifically asking about your boat.”

 “They asked about the Prospect—by name?”
-Percy was horrified that any Authority would know the name of her boat at all, never mind going around asking about it.
+Percy was horrified that any Authority would know the name of her boat at all, never mind go around asking about it.

 “Indeed.
-A couple of those goons stood over the slip to the Gnat and asked me if I knew anything about a boat named the Prospect; small lady captain, big fuckin’ first mate.”
+A couple of those goons stood over the slip to the Gnat and asked me if I knew anything about a boat named the Prospect: small lady captain, big fuckin’ first mate.”

 “I assume you did not have any further information for them?”
 Hemi asked.

 “Of course fuckin’ not.
 But that didn’t matter.
 By the time they got far enough down the dock to talk to me it was just perfunctory-like questioning.
-They had already found out from other sub crews that you had definitely been there… And that you left with a load of magnetic warheads.”
+They had already found out from other sub crews that you had definitely been there . . .
+And that you left with a load of magnetic warheads.”

 “They asked you about our fucking cargo too, eh?” said Percy.